Ananya273/Topic-modelling-of-BBC-news/README.md

   * Calculated the perplexity and coherence score of the model

-  * *Perplexity is -7.8 and coherence score 0.39*
+  * Perplexity is -7.8 and coherence score 0.39

  **Training the model using Gensim MALLET**

-  * Used 'LDAMallet' package to train data.
+  * Used `LDAMallet` package to train data.

-  * *Coherence score is 0.501*
+  * *Coherence score is 0.501* which is higher than with LDA package